Shincheonji Church of Jesus: Allegations of the leader's affair

 In 2020, Kim Nam-hee publicly revealed her extramarital affair with Shincheonji leader Lee Man-hee, releasing photos from their wedding, moments of her caring for him in the hospital, images at her parents' gravesite, couple rings, and letters.
 She was known within Shincheonji as the "Mother of All Nations."
 The relationship is said to have started around 2006, and Kim even played a key role in a performance symbolizing the "Wedding Banquet of Revelation 19" during the final event of the 6th World Peace Restoration of Light Heavenly Culture Arts Festival in 2012.
 She left the group in 2017.

 In 2024, a former lecturer and pastor in Shincheonji, known as Ms. Gong (female, in her 50s), who joined the church in 1992 and left after being excommunicated in December 2022, publicly exposed her affair with the 93-year-old Shincheonji leader, Lee Man-hee, via YouTube.
 She claimed that their relationship lasted for about seven years, from the mid-1990s to the early 2000s, during her 30 years in the church.
 According to her, she was not the only one, as other female followers were also involved with the cult leader.
-Police declined to forward for prosection a sexual assault complaint from Gong because the statute of limitations had expired.
+Police declined to forward for prosecution a sexual assault complaint from Gong because the statute of limitations had expired.